babyrobot-eu/MagPuzzle/README.md

 This repository contains different two different systems that are integrated in the MagPuzzle application.
 1. [A perception restricted wizard interface for the MagPuzzle scenario.](Wizard.md)
 2. [An autonomous responsive joint attention system.](ResponsiveGaze.md)

+## Hardware
+This application requires a set of magnetic puzzle pieces, a webcamera mounted on top of the MagPuzzle Board, and a camera compatible with GazeSense.
+We also recommend using a dual monitor setup for the wizard station.

+## Additional Information
+Please contact me in GitHub for more details about the Hardware setup or about any question regarding this repository.